-- 1. Rules pertaining to all archery hunting seasons: - a.
-Mechanical broadheads are legal to use for all archery hunting. - b.
-It is unlawful for any person to carry or have in his possession any firearm while in the field archery hunting, during an archery season specified for that area, except for modern handguns carried for personal protection.
-Modern handguns cannot be used to hunt big game or dispatch wounded big
+- Rules pertaining to all archery hunting seasons: a.
+Mechanical broadheads are legal to use for - all archery hunting. b.
+It is unlawful for any person to carry or have in his possession any finarm while in the in his possession any firearm while in the field archery hunting, during an archery oto by Derek Dewey season specified for that area, except for modern handguns carried for personal protection.
+Modern handguns cannot be used to hunt big game or dispatch wounded big game during an archery, big game hunting season.